AnalogLabs/fleetfox/README.md

 # Fleet Fox
-## Blockchain Messaging Service
+## Mobile internet-connected GPS tracker

 ## What is Fleet Fox?
-Fleet Fox is a system that lets users pin messages and value to any 3-dimensional coordinate on Earth.
+Fleet Fox is a a mobile internet-connected GPS tracker that lets users pin messages and value to any 3-dimensional coordinate on Earth.

 A "Checkpoint" corresponds to a physical location in the form of "longitude,latitude,altitude".